calculix/CalculiX-Examples/Scripts/README.md

 ```
 > param.py [par.<filename>]
 ```
-If the filename starts with .par and only one such file is present in the directory, then it is sufficient to just call
+If the filename starts with `par.` and only one such file is present in the directory, then it is sufficient to just call
 ```
 > param.py
 ```